 Click on the project’s name and you’ll be redirected to a page with the project’s details.
 However, you’ll see the displayed information isn’t real yet.

 The reason for this is the language used by SonarQube Runner when the analysis was made.
-Remember that we’ve commented the sonar.language
+Remember that we’ve commented the sonar.language property earlier so SonarQube thinks we have a Java project.

 To fix this, we need to specify what programming languages we want to analyse, so you’ll need to go to Settings » System » Update Center as the image below.